 Paid On-Call Firefighter Recruitment

 The City of Chilliwack recruits Paid On-Call (POC) firefighters annually for the POC Recruit Training Program.
-POC firefighter applications are currently being accepted, until August 27, 2021, for the Fall 2021 POC Recruit Training Program, at the following halls:
+POC firefighter applications have now closed.
+Please check back in the summer of 2022.

 - Hall #1 Main (#2 - 45950 Cheam Avenue)